Royals vs. Athletics Player Props Betting Odds

 Ruiz Stats

-- Esteury Ruiz has collected 31 hits with seven doubles, a triple and four walks.
-He has driven in 14 runs with 13 stolen bases.
+- Esteury Ruiz has 34 hits with eight doubles, a triple, four walks and 14 RBI.
+He's also stolen 15 bases.

-- Ruiz enters this game looking to extend his six-game hit streak.
-During his last 10 games he is hitting .238 with two doubles, a triple, a walk and five RBI.
+- Ruiz brings a seven-game streak with at least one hit into this matchup.
+During his last 10 outings he is batting .286 with three doubles, a triple, a walk and five RBI.

 Ruiz Recent Games